List of The Big O characters: Roger Smith

 In 1996, Keichii Sato and Kazuyoshi Katayama began work on what would become The Big O. Looking to create something distinguishable from the Gundam franchise, they looked to old super robot series and American TV shows for inspiration.
 Sato's original concept was a giant city-smashing robot piloted by a man in black, Roger Smith.
 Inspired by detective shows like Oretachi wa Tenshi da!
 (We Are Angels!) and Tantei Monogatari (Detective Story), Roger was to be a private eye.
-However, the creators thought this to be too ordinary, and turned him into a Negotiator.
+However, the creators thought this to be too ordinary and turned him into a Negotiator.
 With a negotiator, it would be "made sure the negotiations never work out... so, it's guaranteed the robot always trashes the place!"
-However, as the series progresses, most of his cases either require an investigation before actual negotiations can proceed, or they coincide with a police investigation.
-Thus, he ends up doing considerably more detective work than negotiating.
-Also, as the series progresses, the sort of stand-alone episodic casework is dropped in favor of an overarching theme (uncovering the truth of "The Event").
-This ends up causing many of his issues to not involve clients at all, but to become personal investigations on his part.
-Contrary to another robot shows, the protagonist is not a young boy but a "cool adult".
-Sato's reasoning behind the decision is he wanted to give young viewers someone to look up to, and older viewers someone to identify with.
+However, as the series progresses, most of his cases either require an investigation before actual negotiations can proceed or they coincide with a police investigation.
+Thus, he ends up doing more detective work than negotiating.

+Unique among robot shows, the protagonist is not a young boy but a "cool adult".
+Sato's reasoning behind the decision is he wanted to give young viewers someone to look up to and older viewers someone to identify with.
 In terms of personality, he starts off the series as a very arrogant, witty, sarcastic, and seemingly unconcerned individual to the point of being almost snide.
-In situations involving his work however, he is professional to the extreme, masking any hint of potentially emotional behavior.
-He values logic above almost all other qualities, and hates to feel out of control of either his emotions or whatever situation he is in.
-Thus, during negotiations, he maintains as best he can a calm, collected and pleasant attitude.
-As the series progresses however, many of these traits are ironed out of his character, and he begins to exhibit a much more compassionate and open-minded attitude, learning how to cope with emotional issues and people instead of just ignoring them.
+In situations involving his work, however, he is professional to the extreme, masking any hint of potentially emotional behavior.
+He values logic and hates to feel out of control of either his emotions or whatever situation he is in.
+Thus, during negotiations, he maintains a calm, collected, and pleasant attitude.

+As the series progresses, however, many of these traits are ironed out of his character, and he begins to exhibit a much more compassionate and open-minded attitude, learning how to cope with emotional issues and people instead of ignoring them.
 Some interesting incongruities pop up about his character as the story progresses.
 It is implied by Gordon Rosewater that Roger was alive before the Event and was not one of Gordon's genetically created children.
-Both he and Gordon refer to Roger having "lost memories" even though he appears to be in his mid-twenties.
+Both he and Gordon refer to Roger as having "lost memories" even though he appears to be in his mid-twenties.
 Gordon specifically mentions a contract that he made with Roger prior to the Event.
 His flashbacks and hallucinations during the series would seem to indicate that he was a member of the military before the Event occurred, apparently holding the rank of major, and was Big O's pilot even then.
-These flashbacks also seem to support Gordon's position that Roger was indeed alive prior to the Event, and a photograph taken of Roger and a younger Gordon seem also to lend credence to the theory.
+These flashbacks also seem to support Gordon's position that Roger was indeed alive prior to the Event, and a photograph taken of Roger and a younger Gordon also seems to lend credence to the theory.